BloemGamer/leaf-lang/README.md

 [![Project_license][license-shield]][license-url]

 # S-lang
-S-lang is a language compiling to C, aiming to offer more complex features than C while serving as a platform for learning compiler design.
+A C-based language with modern features and a platform to learn compiler design.

 > [!WARNING]
 > It is still under construction and cannot be used yet

+## Why S-lang?
+* **Compatibility:** The language is designed to be very compatible with C code.
+* **Clearer syntax:** The language tries to change some of the syntax to make the language more readable.
+* **Extra features:** More features to make development easier

 ```rs
 @embed "stdio.h" 							// #include <stdio.h> in C